Sansar Chand: Conflict with Sikhs and Gurkhas

 During the campaign, Sansar Chand and his mercenary force overran other nearby principalities and compelled the submission of their rulers.
 He reigned over a relatively large part of present-day Himachal Pradesh for some two decades, but his ambitions brought him into conflict with the Gurkhas ruling the then-nascent state of Nepal.
 The Gorkhas and the recently humbled hill-states allied to invade Kangra in 1806.
 Sansar Chand was defeated and left with no territory beyond the immediate vicinity of the fortress of Kangra.
 They managed to defeat Sansar Chand Katoch, the ruler of Kangra, in 1806 with the help of many provincial chiefs.
 However, the Gorkhas could not capture Kangra Fort which came under Maharaja Ranjit Singh in 1809.
 One of his forts is situated in the city of Nadaun.

 Later years

 Sansar Chand retired to the estates thus conferred upon him by Ranjit Singh and devoted his remaining years to cultural pursuits.
 He died in 1824, and was succeeded in his estates and titles by his son Anirudh Chand.
 The estate, which came under British suzerainty in 1846, was held by the progeny of Anirudh Chand until 1947, when it acceded unto the Dominion of India.

 Personal life

 Apart from his son Anirudh Chand, Sansar Chand had two daughters by his wife, Prasanna Devi.
 Both of them were wed to the Raja Sudarshan Shah of Tehri Garhwal.
 Sansar Chand also had issue by his second wife, a commoner Rajput lady Gulab Dasi;also a son Raja Jodhbir Chand who established princely state of Nadaun.
 This is where Maharaja Sansar Chand spent his last days.
+Two of his daughters were married to Ranjit Singh.